mbianchidev/engineering-interviews/README.md

 - What does it happen when you launch `$?` in bash?
 - What is a virtual machine (VM) and how does it work?
 - What’s a hypervisor software?

+# DevOps, SRE and Platform Engineering

+## CI/CD

+- What’s CI/CD?
+- Explain the phases of CI/CD
+- Have you ever used GitHub actions?
+How does it work?
+- Have you ever used GitLab?
+How does it differ from GitHub?

 ## Docker and Containerization